 - Horses: draught, saddle, hunters; horse shoeing; driving competition.

-- Poultry: this was sometimes part of the Langholm Horticultural Society’s annual flower show.
+- Poultry: sometimes also part of the Langholm Horticultural Society’s annual show.

 - Other classes: for example, field turnips, vegetables, butter and eggs, honey, home baking, knitting, walking sticks.